The original version of this blog post was published on Oct 11, 2017.

 And so she did.
-For years, Kathrine travelled the globe creating women’s races and marathons.
-Now in many races women participants outnumber the men.
+For years, Kathrine traveled the globe creating women’s races and marathons.
+Now in many races, women participants outnumber the men.
 In the half marathon I ran a few weeks ago, 62% of racers were women!
 We certainly have come a long way.

 Read this book.
 You’ll be glad you did.